These boozy dessert drinks are best enjoyed after dinner! Pick from classic dessert cocktails like the Mudslide, Grasshopper, and more.

 1 ounce coffee liqueur (like Kahlua)

-Classic Mudslide: Place the vodka, coffee liqueur, Irish cream, and heavy cream in a cocktail shaker.
+Classic Mudslide: If desired, spread the chocolate sauce on a plate and carefully dip in the cocktail glass rim.
+Place the vodka, coffee liqueur, Irish cream, and heavy cream in a cocktail shaker.
 Add 2 handfuls of ice and shake until cold.
 Strain the drink into a cocktail glass.
 Garnish with shaved chocolate if desired.

 Frozen Mudslide: Place the vodka, coffee liqueur, Irish cream, vanilla ice cream and ice in a blender.
 Blend until smooth and pour into a tall glass.